mfocko/blog/ib002/04-recursion/karel-1.md

 ## Solution

-Solution to this problem will be released as a second part, so that you can try it out by yourself without any influence of „example solution“.
+Solution to this problem will be released as a second part, so that you can try it out by yourself without any influence of “example solution”.

 If you want to get any feedback, feel free to mail me your solution (including all the steps that lead to your final solution, if you wish to get feedback on